Tinkerforge/doc/en/source/Software/API_Bindings.rst

 API Bindings
 ============

+The API bindings allow you to control :ref:`Bricks <primer_bricks>` and :ref:`Bricklets <primer_bricklets>` from your programs.
-The API bindings establish a TCP/IP connection to the :ref:`Brick Daemon <brickd>`.
-Each function call creates a TCP/IP packet that is send over the Brick Daemon to the Brick.
+They do this by establishing a TCP/IP connection to the :ref:`Brick Daemon <brickd>` or a :ref:`WIFI <wifi_extension>`/:ref:`Ethernet
+<ethernet_extension>` Extension.
+Each function call creates a TCP/IP packet that
+is send over the Brick Daemon or directly to the Brick.
 Incoming packets from the Brick are routed back to the caller.

 See also our :ref:`tutorial <tutorial_first_steps>` for more information on how everything works together.